2020 Mazda CX-5 Problems and Issues Summary

-Crossover SUVs have become a very popular segment in America.
-The 2020 Mazda CX-5 is praised as being “poised under pressure,” but owners tend to disagree.
-From the faulty electrical system to the malfunctioning service brakes and defective wheels, this vehicle only seems to put people in danger.
+Crossover SUVs have become a very popular vehicle segment in America.
+The 2020 Mazda CX-5 is praised as being “poised under pressure,” but not all owners agree.
+Problems they are facing include faulty electrical systems, malfunctioning service brakes, and oil leaks that affect the engine, all of which can put people in danger.

 Click on other model year to view more problems: 2019 2021 2022